Seattle: An urban city with myriad natural spaces

 A few of the best parks in the Emerald City

 When I first transitioned to Seattle as a UW student, I thought I was entering a highly urban environment and nothing else.
-I did not expect to discover such an abundance of natural spaces.
-To my surprise and delight, I quickly learned that my love for spending time outdoors was not going to be restricted by living in such a big city.
-Actually, there are many parks within walking distance from the UW campus and, of course, many more accessible by public transportation.
+I did not expect to discover such an abundance of natural spaces and to my surprise and delight, I quickly learned that my love for spending time outdoors was not going to be restricted by living in such a big city.
+In fact, there are many parks within walking distance from the UW campus and, of course, many more accessible by public transportation.

 For my fellow nature-seekers in Seattle, here is an overview of just a few of the magnificent parks close to campus.

 One of the best parks to walk to from campus is Gas Works Park.
-This spot in Wallingford is the ideal place to unwind, exercise, or catch a view of the sunset.
-Its most distinctive characteristic is the remains (now overgrown with plants) of the industrial plant that used to occupy that tract of land.
-In another life, before late 1965, the park was the site of a production plant for synthetic gas.
+This spot in South Wallingford, right at the tip of the north shore of Lake Union, provides the ideal place to unwind, exercise, or catch a view of the sunset.
+The most distinctive characteristic is the remains of the industrial plant that used to occupy that tract of land.
+In another life, before 1965, the park was the site of a production plant for synthetic gas.

-There are public restrooms and concessions available.
-A map of the park is available online.
+There are public restrooms and concessions available and a map of the park is available online.

-Travel time: under 10 minutes by car or bike, 30 minutes walking along the Burke-Gilman Trail, or 20 minutes via bus 31 or 32.
+Travel time: Under 10 minutes by car or bike (numerous Lime Bikes and JUMP bikes are scattered across campus), 30 minutes walking along the Burke Gilman Trail, or 20 minutes via bus 31 or 32.

 Paved trails here are suitable for an afternoon stroll or a morning jog.
 Numerous benches line the trails which lead the way through the park’s 230 acres.
 A map of the park can be found online.